lucas42paris/42_libft/README.md

 The code must respect the Norm imposed by 42 (see pdf).

-__Acquired skills__ :
+__Important concepts__ :

-* Understanding of C standard library functions and how to implement them
+* Understanding of C standard library functions and how to implement them.
-* How a Makefile works
+* How a Makefile works.
-* Memory management best practices
+* Memory management best practices.

 ![rating](rating.png)